solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 Here, in the `run_concept_shared_account` function, instead of transferring to the bottleneck, we transfer to the `donation_tally` PDA.
 This way, we're only effecting the donator's account and their PDA - so no bottleneck!
-Additionally, we keep an internal tally of how many lamports need to be redeemed, ie be transferred from the PDA to the community wallet at a later time.
-At some point in the future, the community wallet will go around and clean up all the straggling lamports (probably a good job for [clockwork](https://www.clockwork.xyz/)).
+Additionally, we keep an internal tally of how many lamports need to be redeemed, i.e. be transferred from the PDA to the community wallet at a later time.
+At some point in the future, the community wallet will go around and clean up all the straggling lamports.
 It's important to note that anyone should be able to sign for the redeem function, since the PDA has permission over itself.

 If you want to avoid bottlenecks at all costs, this is one way to tackle them.
 Ultimately this is a design decision and the simpler, less optimal solution